 Culture and pleasure belong together in Franconia.
-In a network of ten different museums, visitors discover the culinary treasures of this region.
+In a network of twelve different museums, visitors discover the culinary treasures of this region.
 We took a look around the "Mönchshof" in Kulmbach.

 Culture and pleasure